AgustinSRG/Pokemon-Showdown-Node-Bot/features/github/README.md

 This feature requires:
  - A domain for your bot.
 If you don't have one you can port forward using [ngrok](https://ngrok.com/) for example.
- - Al least one Webhooks from a remote repository.
+ - At least one Webhooks from a remote repository.
 To create one go to the repositories you want to monitor, access settings panel, pick "Webhooks & Services" and select "Add webhook".
 Set payload URL to `http://yourdomain:3420/github/callback`, content type to `application/json`, the same secret you choose in the config and select events to send (now this only supports `push` and `pull-request` events).